 7. Avoid being alone with the girl your girlfriend is jealous about.

 If your girlfriend is jealous about just one person in particular, avoid hanging out with that person until the issue is sorted out.
 Spending time with that person alone will lead to more arguments and fights between you and your girlfriend.

 Put yourself in your girlfriend's shoes and think for a moment.
 Suppose your girlfriend was friends with a single guy who is the ideal definition of an attractive hunky man.
 Would you be comfortable knowing that your girlfriend is hanging out with him alone at his place, considering your insecurity?

-8) Get your girlfriend to come along when you go out with your friends
+8. Get your girlfriend to come along when you go out with your friends.

-Your girlfriend's jealousy and insecurity is likely to be driven by the fear of unknown.
+Your girlfriend's jealousy and insecurity are likely to be driven by the fear of the unknown.
 She may be imagining that you are hanging out with your pretty friends who all have eyes on you.
 Dismiss these crazy thoughts of hers by taking her out along with you when you hang out with your friends.

-Getting to know your friends, guys and girls, will give her a peak into their personalities.
+Getting to know your friends, guys and girls, will give her a peek into their personalities.
 This will calm her down and stop her from making assumptions about the people you meet every day.